Intuitive-Solution/neibrPay/md/HOA_MVP_PRD.md

 ## 8. Security
 - Enforce email_verified = true.
 - MFA for board admins.
-- RBAC in Postgres, tenant isolation on all queries.
+- RBAC in MySQL, tenant isolation on all queries.
 - Audit logs for sensitive actions.

 ---